ashokas058/LLAMA-On-Kubernetes-Flutter/README.md

 ---

 ### 2. Deploy the LLM
+Clone the Repo and go to `manifest` folder

 Use the `deploy.yaml` file in the `manifest` folder to deploy the model.
 Update the model name if required by modifying the `containers` section as shown below: